 The Gay and Lesbian Community Center of Southern Nevada, a 501(c)(3) organization, was founded in the summer of 1992 through efforts inspired by the Friday Night Men’s Rap Group at Community Counseling Center.
 For several months the Center’s Board of Directors met in a small room at Community Counseling Center, but in June 1993 the Center bought a small former dental office at 912 E. Sahara Ave.
 Not only was this the Center’s first independent home, but it was the first safe public space in Las Vegas for gay, lesbian, bisexual, transgender and queer people.
 That year, the Nevada legislature repealed the state’s sodomy law and the Las Vegas gay community rallied to celebrate and dedicate its new Center on October 15, 1993.

 In 2007, faced with more and more demands on its mission from Las Vegas’ burgeoning queer community, the Center embarked on a five-year strategic plan to once again purchase its own building and to increase the scope and quality of its programs and outreach.
 By 2012 the Center surpassed its fundraising goal and bought the free-standing building at 401 S. Maryland Pkwy.
-After a $4 million dollar renovation the Center hosted its grand opening on April 6, 2013.
-Named for Las Vegas businessman and community philanthropist Robert “Bob” Forbuss, the Gay and Lesbian Community Center of Southern Nevada offers state-of-the-art meeting, convention, and performance spaces, the David Parks LGBTQ library, an enhanced computer lab, and the award-winning Bronze Café.
+After a $4 million dollar renovation, the Center hosted its grand opening on April 6, 2013.
+Named for Las Vegas businessman and community philanthropist Robert “Bob” Forbuss, the Gay and Lesbian Community Center of Southern Nevada offers state-of-the-art meeting, convention, and performance spaces, the David Parks LGBTQ library, and an enhanced computer lab.
 The Center significantly increased its programming and outreach and in 2015 was named by Vegas Seven magazine as the Best Full-Service Community Center in Southern Nevada.

 Like Las Vegas, the Center is constantly growing and will continue serving the Southern Nevada LGBTQ community with professionalism, dedication, and compassion.